jhobbs/mathnotes/physics/gauss-law.md

 $$ \Phi = (E\cos\theta)A $$

+Gauss's law applies universally, but the math is made much simpler whenever we can exploit symmetry to simplify the situation.

+Some common types of symmetry are:

+* Spherical symmetry

+* Cylindrical symmetry

+* Planar symmetry

 The electric field at a point near an infinite line of charge (or charged rod) with uniform density $\lambda$ is perpendicular to the line and has magnitude